riledigital/indexhibit-docker/README.md

 A simple Dockerized version of Indexhibit, created for educational purposes.

-**Do not use this for production.** This Docker setup is created primarily for educational purposes, for those curious to explore the history of Web CMS's.
+# Caveat emptor: **Do not use this for production.**

+This Docker setup is created primarily for educational purposes, for those curious to explore the history of Web CMS's.
 These settings are the bare minimum to get Indexhibit running in a Docker environment and have been created for zero disregard for the application's security.
 You have been warned!

 This is an unofficial project and is not endorsed by any of the creators of Indexhibit.